kevinjacb/downloadimages_for_training/README.md

 This file path can be changed as per your requirement.

 Please make sure you have a Bing Image Search API key with you before code execution.
-You can get it here --> https://rapidapi.com/microsoft-azure-org-microsoft-cognitive-services/api/bing-image-search1
+You can get it here --> https://rapidapi.com/microsoft-azure-org-microsoft-cognitive-services/api/bing-image-search1   (Its free!)

 Replace none in the api_key variable with your API key.